apache/usergrid/ugc/README.md

 * Can optionally emits raw output (--verbose switch)
 * Extended SQL syntax (adds 'from' and 'limit' clauses to standard Usergrid syntax)
 * File upload (-f or --file option) on PUT and POST
+* Emit curl equivalent for all REST commands

 ## Installation